Teein/Html/README.md

 }
 ~~~

 Let's have a small look at the new things that are packed in this snippet before we continue with the `content`-function.
 You probably noticed the type-annotations or type-hints like they're often called in PHP.
 They're another great feature of Teein/Html.
 The signature of the function makes clear that it will only accept a single `Node` as its input and it will return a `Document`.
 A `Node` is either an `Element`, like `h1` or `span`, a `Text` or a `Comment`.
 All factory functions in our library are type-annotated and they ensure that you don't compose incompatible functions together.
-This should suffice for the moment, we'll come back to types later.
+This should suffice for the moment.
 Let's return to our running example.
 So far we have written the `boilerplate`-function, time to turn to the `content`-function, which should be easy now:

 <details>
     <summary><i>Show me the head section of this script</i></summary>